Woodstock Lease Extension - Free Consultation

 Coventry Building Society A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion.

 Lease extensions in Woodstock can be a difficult process.
-We recommend you get guidance from a lawyer and valuer with experience in lease extensions.
+We recommend you secure professional help from a conveyancing solicitor and surveyor with experience in this area.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
 Our lease extension solicitors have in-depth market knowledge procuring Woodstock lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.